medhaaga/SchrodingerBridgeScheme/README.md

 # Iterated Schrödinger Bridge Approximation to Wasserstein Gradient Flows

 This repository contains code and simulations results for the paper [**Iterated Schrödinger Bridge Approximation to Wasserstein Gradient Flows**](https://arxiv.org/abs/2406.10823).
+This is joint work with [Garret Mulcahy](https://math.washington.edu/people/garrett-mulcahy), [Soumik Pal](https://math.washington.edu/people/soumik-pal), and [Zaid Harchaoui](https://stat.uw.edu/about-us/people/zaid-harchaoui).
 The code implements our Schrödinger Bridge (SB) scheme for discrete approximation of heat flow.
 The SB iterations can be computed for any set of initial particles using the functions `entropy_SB_scheme_sinkhorn` and `entropy_SB_scheme_mcmc` from the script `SB_scheme_Entropy.py`.

 ## Background